luiserdef/twitter-real-verified/README.md

   <img src="overview-img/twVerified-preview3-en.png" width="600px" alt="Real Verify Extension" />
 </p>

-## What's New v2.1.2:
+## What's New v2.1.3:
-- Fixed issue with private accounts and the locked icon.
-- Removed permission for mobile.twitter.com
+- Add a green checkmark next to the account names that are legacy verified.

 ## Dev
 Popup is created with React.